-Heavy fighting continued on the outskirts of another strategic port, Mariupol, knocking out the city's electricity, heat and water systems, as well as most phone service.
-Food deliveries to the city were also cut.
+Heavy fighting continued on the outskirts of Mariupol, a strategic port, knocking out the city's electricity, heat and water systems, and most phone service.
+Food deliveries were also cut.

 Battles involving airstrikes and artillery continued Friday northwest of Kyiv, and in the northeast, with the cities of Kharkiv and Okhtyrka coming under heavy strikes, Ukrainian presidential adviser Oleksiy Arestovich said.

-Ukrainian defense forces are still holding on to the northern city of Chernihiv, and have prevented Russian efforts to take the important southern city of Mykolaiv, he said.
+Ukrainian defense forces were holding on to the northern city of Chernihiv, and have prevented Russian efforts to take the important southern city of Mykolaiv, he said.

 Ukrainian artillery have been defending Odesa from repeated attempts by Russian ships to fire on the Black Sea port city, he said, insisting there's no immediate threat to the city.

-Russia has acknowledged that nearly 500 Russian troops have been killed and around 1,600 have been wounded.
-Among them, Maj.
-Gen. Andrei Sukhovetsky, the commanding general of the Russian 7th Airborne Division, who had previous experience in Syria.
+Russia has acknowledged that nearly 500 Russian troops have been killed and around 1,600 wounded.

-Ukraine has not released similar casualty figures for its armed forces.
+Ukraine has not released casualty figures for its armed forces.

 SANCTIONS ON RUSSIA

-More businesses are suspending operations in Russia due to sanctions, including Apple, Mercedes-Benz, BP, Volkswagen, clothing retailer H&M and furnishings store IKEA, affecting thousands of employees and millions of customers throughout the country.
+More companies are suspending operations in Russia, including Apple, Mercedes-Benz, BP, Volkswagen, clothing retailer H&M and furnishings store IKEA.

 Spain's Teatro Real, one of Europe's major opera houses, said it is canceling a set of upcoming performances by Russia's Bolshoi Ballet.